kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 (Used with the description argument) If true, the server's description has to perfectly match the description argument.
 If false, the server's description only has to contain the description argument

 ##### player (player name)
-Searches for the server a player is currently playing on
+Searches for the server a player is currently playing on.
+Note: this is very often inaccurate, as servers will send custom responses instead of a real player list, and not all servers send a player list.
+The player list also has a limited size, so players in big serverss won't be found.